SAP/openui5-docs/docs/Secure_Programming_Aspects_91f3c40.md

 ### URL Validation

 URL validation should take place on the server-side when possible.
 In case URLs are entered on the client-side or are loaded from an external service, OpenUI5 offers a URL validator, which can be used to validate whether a URL is well formed and properly encoded.
-It also contains a configurable whitelist to restrict URLs to certain protocols or certain hosts.
-Initially, the whitelist only checks for the `http`, `https`, and `ftp` protocols, but nothing else.
-Applications should define their own whitelist.
+It also contains a configurable allowlist to restrict URLs to certain protocols or certain hosts.
+Initially, the allowlist only checks for the `http`, `https`, and `ftp` protocols, but nothing else.
+Applications should define their own allowlist.

 ***